 - Samsung Galaxy S8, Galaxy S8+, or Note 8, with Android 9.0 or later

-If you have a phone that passes the requirement for Android Auto compatible phones, then check out for three more conditions.
+If you have a phone that passes the requirement for Android Auto compatible phones, then check out three more conditions.
 The Android phone must have support for 5Ghz WiFi and should be connected to an active internet connection.
 And obviously, the phone must be running the latest version of the Android Auto application.
 If these three conditions meet then your Android phone is compatible with Wireless projection.

-So if you have any Android phone compatible with Android Auto, you are good to use the Android Auto on your supported Car.
+So if you have any Android phone compatible with Android Auto, you are good to use Android Auto on your supported Car.
 So once you have an Android phone and a car that supports Android Auto, check how you can connect your phone to your Car and enjoy the Android Auto on the Car’s dashboard.